Christina, Queen of Sweden: Back to Rome

 On 15 May 1658, Christina arrived in Rome for the second time, but this time it was definitely no triumph.
 With the execution of Monaldeschi, her popularity was lost.
 Pope Alexander VII remained in his summer residence and wanted no further visits from her.
 He described her as 'a woman born of a barbarian, barbarously brought up and living with barbarous thoughts ... with a ferocious and almost intolerable pride'.
 She began examining her past life and started with her autobiography.
 Christina stayed at the Palazzo Rospigliosi, which belonged to Mazarin, the French cardinal, situated close to the Quirinal Palace; so the pope was enormously relieved when in July 1659, she moved to Trastevere to live in Palazzo Riario, below the Janiculum, designed by Bramante.
 It was Cardinal Azzolino, her "bookkeeper" who signed the contract, as well as provided her with new servants to replace Francesco Santinelli, who had been Monaldeschi's executioner.
 (Note: Monaldeschi was a traitor, Santinelli had stolen from Christina' for years.)

 The Riario Palace became her home for the rest of her life.
-She decorated the walls with tapestries by Giovanni Francesco Grimaldi and paintings, mainly from the Venetian School and Renaissance; and almost no paintings from northern European painters, except Holbein, Van Dyck and Rubens.
+She decorated the walls with tapestries by Giovanni Francesco Grimaldi and paintings, mainly from the Venetian School and the Renaissance, while owning comparatively few works by northern European painters, apart from Holbein, Van Dyck and Rubens.
 Her collections included very little religious subject matter and an abundance of mythological imagery, and it seems that Christina was also much interested in classical history, prompting misbegotten academic speculation about the genuineness of her conversion.

 No Roman collection of art could match hers.
-She owned Correggio's Danaë and two versions of Titian's Venus and Adonis, tapestries, sculpture, medaillons, drawings by Raphael, Michelangelo, Caravaggio, Titian, Veronese and Goltzius and portraits of her friends Azzolino, Bernini, Ebba Sparre, Descartes, ambassador Chanut and doctor Bourdelot.
+She owned Correggio's Danaë and two versions of Titian's Venus and Adonis, tapestries, sculpture, medallions, drawings by Raphael, Michelangelo, Caravaggio, Titian, Veronese and Goltzius, as well as portraits of her friends Azzolino, Bernini, Ebba Sparre, Descartes, ambassador Chanut and doctor Bourdelot.
+Christina also patronised contemporary artists, including the Flemish portrait painter Jacob Ferdinand Voet, known in Rome as Ferdinando de' Ritratti, who painted at least two portraits of the queen during her Roman years.